muaz-khan/RecordRTC/README.md

 });
 ```

-**It will reduce WAV size to half!*
+**It will reduce WAV size to half!**

 This feature is useful only in Chrome and Microsoft Edge (WAV-recorders).
+It can work in Firefox as well.

 ## How to set video width/height?